ric-sar/conda_cheatsheet/README.md

 ```
 conda create --name ENVNAME --no-default-packages
 ```
-Of course you can create a new environment with a specified Python version:
+Of course you can create a new environment with a specified Python version or packages to install:
 ```
 conda create --name ENVNAME python=3.8
 ```